Kansas farmers begin planting despite drought

 BELLE PLAINE, Kan.
 (KSNW) — Tuesday’s rain, not drought-busting.
 Dry conditions have some Kansas farmers planting their corn crops early.

-Catching any moisture in the ground is one reason JEHM Custom Farming Farm Manager and Sumner County Farmer Aaron Lange started planting his corn crop on Friday.
+Catching any moisture in the ground is one reason JEHM Custom Farming manager and Sumner County Farmer Aaron Lange started planting his corn crop on Friday.

 He’s been farming for many years and said he’s never experienced a planting season with fields so dry.